-A Built-in Pop Filter for Those Pops and Plosives
+Built-in Pop Filter

 Another standout feature that the Rode PodMic has hidden in its robust body is a built-in pop filter.

 If you’re new to mics, pop filters catch and eradicate explosive speech noises.
 And no, we’re not talking about that heated-up guest that’s shouting down their microphone.

 “P”, “K”, and “T” are the main culprits.
 Have you ever listened to a poor-quality audio recording where every “p” and “k” that comes from the speaker causes a popping sound and makes you feel like they’re spitting into the microphone?
-That’s what we’re talking about.

 If you don’t want your audio to sound like this, then you need a pop filter.
 Pop filters usually look like small disks or rectangles with a mesh center.

-Rode PodMic Is Designed For
+Rode PodMic Is Compact

 As you can probably tell from the PodMic specs, this robust podcast mic, is just that, a podcasting microphone.